Tythos/thirsty/README.md

 ### Scene

 This is a property of the top-level application that is just a pointer to a single sprite node.

+### Camera

+Primarily a point and bindings to specific GL parameters for projection/orthographic specification.

+The camera is defined almost exclusively as a means to define the in-world scene pass (as opposed to UI) context.

 ### Sprite Node